 - The liquidator receives a consent to act as liquidator.

-The process of a liquidation
+The process of liquidation in Australia

 The process of liquidation varies on the different types of liquidation.
 Generally speaking, the duties of the liquidator include: